Showing posts with label Spirituality. Show all posts

 Visita Iglesia 2018: Our Lady of Perpetual Help Parish; Divine Mercy Shrine; San Roque Parish - Mandaluyong

-In our country, where the battle between good versus evil is such a big challenge to be won when thousands of lives were not saved but have left a scar and darkness from deep within.
-It's a terrible and sad reality where darkness has invaded the souls, not just of the sinners but also the righteous men, the so-called protector of the state and its people.
+In our country, the battle between good and evil is a monumental challenge, a struggle that has left a scar and darkness deep within.
+It's a terrible and sad reality where darkness has invaded not just the souls of the sinners but also the righteous, the so-called protectors of the state and its people.

-When killing has been a normal thing produced in the mouth of the most powerful man...
+When killing has been a regular thing produced in the mouth of the most powerful man...

 When abuses of women have been a standard form of mockery...